7 Free Things To Do with Kids at Center Parcs Longleat

 5. Have a picnic

-There are numerous places to dine, but to save money you can take your own food with you as the accommodation is all self-catering.
-To not spend money in restaurants you can either eat at your lodge or pack a picnic to take out with you.
-There are plenty of picturesque picnic spots with benches and even parasols in some areas where you can sit to eat your own food.
+There are numerous dining options at Centre Parcs, but to save money, you can take your own food with you, as all accommodations are self-catering.
+To avoid spending on restaurants, you can either enjoy meals in your lodge or pack a picnic to take out with you.
+There are plenty of picturesque picnic spots throughout the park, complete with benches and even parasols in some areas, where you can sit and enjoy your own food.
+This way, you can make the most of your stay without breaking the bank!

+The land train is a fun and free activity at Centre Parcs that helps families get around while keeping the little ones entertained.
 The land train is really handy for getting to the main areas from your accommodation, but it’s also great fun for younger kids!
 What kid doesn’t love a train ride?
-We used it most days to get from A to B when the kids were tired of walking, but we also hopped on one day just to do a full circuit as it was fun for the kids!
+We used it most days to get from A to B when the kids were tired of walking.
+We also hopped on one day just to do a full circuit of the park as it was a fun activity by itself for the kids while they were young.

 7. Discover the adventure playgrounds